Unceas/learning-ai-from-scratch/README.md

 - Implemented gradient descent weight update step
 ### Day 43
 - Implemented single neuron training step with gradient update
+### Day 44
+- Built mini linear regression project with training and prediction

 > 📅 Progress is updated daily with new notes, code, and experiments.